 Say you're looking at footage of a farm on TV.
 There's a lovely green pasture in front, but if you turn around and look over your shoulder, you'll see your lounge room.
 In VR, you could watch the same footage, turn around and see a herd of cattle behind you.
-This is known as 360° content.
+This is how 360° content works.

 Passive vs active

-There are two types of VR experiences: passive, which involves kicking back and looking at a 360° photo or video from a fixed perspective, and active, which lets you interact with the content and change your perspective.
-One example is plugging in a keyboard and mouse to play a racing game – you're still using traditional controls, but instead of looking at the car on a 2D screen, you're sitting inside it when you're wearing the VR headset.
+There are two types of VR experiences: passive, which involves looking at a 360° photo or video from a fixed perspective, and active, which lets you interact with the virtual world as you change your perspective.
+For example, instead of looking at the interior of a car on a 2D screen, you're "sitting" in the drivers seat in VR.

-Your body will react to passive and active content, as either option can trick your brain into believing you're in the digital environment.
+Either option can trick your brain into believing you're in the digital environment which leads to some interesting physical reactions.
 Riding a VR rollercoaster, for example, can give you the same feeling in the pit of your stomach, even though you're nowhere near a theme park.

-The quality of the picture, and the headset's capabilities, depend on two factors: the technology and build quality of the headset, and the device used to power it.
+The quality of the picture, and the headset's capabilities, depend on two factors.
+1) the technology and build quality of the headset and 2) the device used to power it.
 None of the headsets on the market are self-contained, they all require an external device such as a smartphone, PC or games console.
-Prices start at around $30 for entry-level models, and can go as high as $1400 for top-of-the-line kits.
+Prices start at around $30 for entry-level models, and can go as high as $2000 for top-of-the-line kits.